 Let's dive into what makes this building really interesting!

 Blackfriars' consists of seven purposefully designed engineering studios and a fully equipped Factory

 Every one of our interactive learning studios have been designed to support teamwork and boost communication.
 Every aspect of the campus has been optimised for learning, from the furniture to the equipment, and even the colour schemes and lighting.

 Each studio is multifunctional, catering for a wide range of learning across different disciplines.
 Different working zones encourage immersive learning experiences where you can actively collaborate to acquire and put into practice new skills and knowledge.
 The space has been configured to ensure students gain knowledge from their hands-on projects and work together as a team rather than simply sitting through conventional lectures.

 Each studio is sponsored by one of our esteemed commercial partners with raised funds further supporting the delivery of work-ready engineering graduates (you!)

-Our fully quipped factory provides a state of the art manufacturing space with a range of equipment for metal working, wood working and beyond - it's an engineers playground!
+Our fully equipped factory provides a state-of-the-art manufacturing space with a range of equipment for metalworking, woodworking and beyond - it's an engineer's playground!

 On site you'll also find:

 - Our Academic Skills and Knowhow Centre (ASK) - the academic support you need, when you need it